APie357/Something-Mod/README.md

  - [ ] Oil
     - [ ] Oil derrick - Used to extract oil. (wip)
     - [ ] Plastic
-    - [ ] Pollution - World gets more polluted with more oil and fuel burned.
+    - [ ] Pollution - World gets more polluted with more oil extracted and fuel burned.
+    - [ ] Americans - Randomly spawns after some amount of time to steal your oil
+       - [ ] Guns

 Have any ideas?
 Suggest one [here](https://github.com/APie357/Something-Mod/issues/new?assignees=APie357&labels=enhancement&projects=&template=feature_request.md&title=%5BFEATURE%5D+Short+description+of+new+feature+%5Be.g.+Add+tomato+hoe+to+game)!